xen0vas/xen0vas.github.io/_posts/2019-06-26-SLAE32-assignment-#6-create-polymorphic-shellcode.md

 <li>1 - Conservative randomization.
 Shared libraries, stack , mmap(), VDSO and heap are randomized.</li>
 <li>2 - Full randomization.
 In addition to elements listed in the previous point, memory managed through <strong>brk()</strong> is also randomized.</li>
 </ul>
 <p style="text-align:justify;">Currently, the first bullet above has been used, which is about disabling randomisation.
-At a glance, the logic behind writing the <a>ASLR deactivation</a> from the <em>shellcode</em> writer is the following :</p>
+At a glance, the logic behind writing the <a href="http://shell-storm.org/shellcode/files/shellcode-813.php">ASLR deactivation</a> from the <em>shellcode</em> writer is the following :</p>
 <ul>
 <li>create <strong>/proc/sys/kernel/randomize_va_space</strong> file</li>
 <li>write the zero(0) value inside <strong>randomize_va_space </strong>file</li>